 These monkeys come in various colors but primarily in greenish-olive or silvery-gray shades.

 These large birds have striking black plumage and were named after Jules Verreaux, the French ornithologist.
 They are among the prettiest types of eagles.

 The Verreaux’s eagle is found only in Africa and has an impressive wingspan extending up to seven feet.

-These African animals’ feet are 20% larger than those of the Golden Eagle.
+These African animals’ feet are 20% larger than those of the golden eagle.

 Visayan Warty Pig